App Store Optimization (ASO) Guide for Google Play

 1. Optimize Creatives

-The icon is visible everywhere on the store: in search results, store listings, featured lists, etc. Your app icon is often closely linked to your brand strategy, and you may not have much leeway to make changes.
-Nevertheless, there are some elements that you can try to adapt:
+The icon is visible everywhere on the store – in search results, store listings, featured lists, etc. Your app icon is often closely linked to your brand strategy, and you may not have much leeway to make changes.
+While Google prohibits using keywords that imply store performance in your app icon, you can nevertheless try to adapt other elements:

-- Highlighting your brand name: Sometimes your brand logo alone may not be striking enough.
+- Highlighting your brand name: Sometimes, your brand logo alone may not be striking enough.
 Adding your brand name can help to make it more recognizable.
+However, refrain from writing in ALL CAPS until it is a part of your brand name.

 Example of app icon color analysis for dating apps in the US.